YehoanatnEzra/Nand2Tetris/README.md

 Inspired by: [nand2tetris.org](https://www.nand2tetris.org/)

 ## Feedback & Contact
-If you find any issues, have questions, or suggestions for improvement, feel free to reach out.
+If you find any issues, have questions, or suggestions for improvement, feel free to reach out:
 - Email: yonzra12@gmail.com

 ---